zmahnoor14/MAW/README.md

 input_dir = os.getcwd()+'/'
 input_dir
 ```
-3. Store suspect list in a variable to be used in the functions later.
+3. Store the suspect list in a variable to be used in the functions later.
 ```python
 slistcsv = input_dir + "SkeletonemaSuspectListV1.csv"
 ```